 - What you have: A full dose of the Pfizer/BioNTech vaccine (Comirnaty®) or the Moderna vaccine (Spikevax®).
 Some people might have a full dose of the Oxford/AstraZeneca vaccine (Vaxzevria®) instead, depending on their individual circumstances.

 - How to get it: The NHS will contact you to let you know when and where you can have your dose.
-If you think you are eligible for a third primary dose but you have not been contacted by 11 October, get in touch with your GP for advice.
+If you think you are eligible for a third primary dose but you have not been contacted yet, get speak to your GP or specialist.

 - More information: The government has produced a guide for people who are eligible for a third primary vaccine dose.
 You might also find it helpful to read the letter the NHS sent out to GPs and vaccination centres in England, telling them about the third dose.